 Making Excellence Inclusive is AAC&U’s guiding principle for access, student success, and high-quality learning.
 It is designed to help...
 Read more

-Centers for Truth, Racial Healing and Transformation (TRHT)
+Truth, Racial Healing & Transformation (TRHT) Campus Centers

 AAC&U has been awarded a $520,000 grant over a three-year period from Newman’s Own Foundation and a $399,763 grant from the W.K.
-Kellogg Foundation to create Centers for Truth, Racial Healing & Transformation (TRHT) at higher education institutions across the country.
+Kellogg Foundation to create Truth, Racial Healing & Transformation (TRHT) Campus Centers at higher education institutions across the country.

 View the press release to learn more about AAC&U's partnership with the Newman's Own Foundation and the Kellogg Foundation.

 Read more about the TRHT enterprise here.

 AAC&U President Lynn Pasquerella and W.K.
 Kellogg Foundation Vice President for Policy and Senior Advisor Gail Christopher talk about the significance of partnering to support racial and social justice through the TRHT enterprise.